ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-microsoft-azure-marketplace.markdown

 If you want to pay for *RavenDB Cloud* services using a credit card associated with your *Microsoft Azure* account, without re-entering the card in *RavenDB Cloud*, you can subscribe to [RavenDB Cloud offer](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/hibernatingrhinos.ravendb-cloud-payg?tab=Overview) on the *Microsoft Azure Marketplace*.

-The *Microsoft Azure Cloud Accounts* created by this integration have a few differences compared to the regular *Cloud Accounts*:
+*Microsoft Azure Cloud Account* created this way has a few differences in comparison to the regular *Cloud Account*:

-- Monthly invoices are issued by *Microsoft Azure*, not by our standard billing system.
+- Monthly invoices are issued by *Microsoft Azure*, not by *RavenDB Cloud*.
-- *Microsoft Azure Cloud Accounts* are permitted to provision only *Azure* products.
-Regular Cloud Accounts can also provision *AWS* and *GCP* products.
+- *Microsoft Azure Cloud Account* offering is limited to *Azure* products.
 - Billing and contact information are fully managed by *Microsoft Azure*.
 Changing the parameters is not possible via Cloud Portal.
 - The service cost includes a *3% Azure Marketplace* commission.